Barile-Macchia resolutions: Barile-Macchia matchings

 Now we are ready to characterize type-1 and (potentially-)type-2 elements in $A$.

-\begin{theorem} Let $\sigma$ be a subset. \begin{enumerate} \item[(a)] A subset $\sigma$ is type-1 if and only if it has a true gap not dominating any bridges. \item[(b)] A subset $\sigma$ is potentially-type-2 if and only if it has a bridge not dominating any true gaps. \item[(c)] A subset $\sigma$ is type-2 if and only if \begin{enumerate} \item[(i)] it has a bridge that does not dominate any true gaps and \item[(ii)] if there exists a potentially-type-2 element $\tau$ with $\sigma \setminus \sbridge(\sigma)=\tau \setminus \sbridge(\tau)$, then $\sbridge(\sigma)>_I \sbridge(\tau)$. \end{enumerate} \end{enumerate} \end{theorem}
+\begin{theorem} Let $\sigma$ be a subset of $\G(I)$.
+Then \begin{enumerate} \item[(a)] $\sigma$ is type-1 if and only if it has a true gap not dominating any bridges. \item[(b)] $\sigma$ is potentially-type-2 if and only if it has a bridge not dominating any true gaps. \item[(c)] $\sigma$ is type-2 if and only if \begin{enumerate} \item[(i)] it has a bridge that does not dominate any true gaps and \item[(ii)] whenever there exists a potentially-type-2 subset $\tau$ of $\G(I)$ where $\sigma \setminus \sbridge(\sigma)=\tau \setminus \sbridge(\tau)$, we have $\sbridge(\tau) \geq_I \sbridge(\sigma)$. \end{enumerate} \end{enumerate} \end{theorem}